iotempire/iotempower/doc/second-node.rst

     In the user menu, select ``Create New Node Folder``, and after verifying the destination path (which should be ``iot-test/``), select ``Yes, run create_node_template``.
-Confirm a (hopefully) successful creation, and you wil lbe back in cloudcmd's web file panel.
+Confirm a (hopefully) successful creation, and you wil be back in cloudcmd's web file panel.

     You should see there a new folder called new-node (next to the old folder ``node1``, the ``README.rst`` and ``system.conf``).